kennneth1/sf-crime-warehouse/README.md

 ---

-# Intermediate Layer

 Purpose:

 Apply business logic that should not exist in staging.

 Examples:

-* Deduplicate incidents
-* Resolve multiple reports per incident
+* Resolve multiple report records for each offense
+* Deduplicate report history
-* Select authoritative incident records
+* Select the latest authoritative state for every Incident Number + Incident Code

 This layer answers:

-> "What single record represents this crime incident?"
+> "What is the latest analytical representation of this offense?"

 ---